FollyMaddy/webshop-tools/README.md

 lapelprinter.sh (only usable for my private use, but can be used as an example script)

+setuplblprint.sh (only usable for my private use, but can be used as an example script)

 # How to add Dymo labelprinter on RPI 1 to 4 on RPI-OS Lite(buster)